inoue0426/drGAT/README.md

 ### ✅ Setup Environment with `uv` and Run Jupyter

-To run `drGAT` interactively (e.g., for analysis or pretrained model evaluation in a notebook), you can use `uv` to set up the environment and launch Jupyter:
+To run `drGT` interactively (e.g., for analysis or pretrained model evaluation in a notebook), you can use `uv` to set up the environment and launch Jupyter:

 ```bash
 # Step 1: Create a virtual environment